 Places like Google and Bing usually do parcel or rooftop-level accuracy on their geocodes.
 Map services do this, so they can give you GPS directions to a location.
 It's helpful when you want to know how to drive to where you're going.

-What Google doesn't do is check for the validity of a complete address, as Smarty does.
+What Google's geocoding API doesn't do is check for the validity of a complete address, as Smarty does.
 That means if conditions aren't perfect (you entered the address incorrectly, the area isn't well mapped, etc.), Google may drop the pin on the map when it should be telling you it couldn't find the address.
 You can first run it through Google's address validation service, but that comes with limitations.

 So if you're counting on a mapping service to provide you with geocodes, you may find yourself requesting geocodes to a place that's no longer an active mailing address, isn't one yet, or isn't a real address at all.
 As many have already experienced, this is a problem even if you're looking for physical addresses rather than geocodes.